dajcs/get_next_line/.test/.e4/ft_popen/piping.md

 +---------------------------------+               +---------------------------------+
 ```

 This is the key to understanding everything that follows.
-There is only **one pipe**, but now four file descriptors are pointing to it.
+There is only **one pipe**, but now four different file descriptors are pointing to it (2 for read and 2 for write).

 #### Step 4: Execution in Parent and Child ('r' mode)